-The reality is, a business can only survive through establishing a customer base.
-But, if it does not plan out how they can most effectively attract and retain customers, they severely stunt their company’s chance of success.
+The reality is, that a business can only survive through establishing a customer base.
+But, if it does not plan out how it can most effectively attract and retain customers, they severely stunt the company’s chance of success.
 So, what exactly is a marketing plan and, more importantly, why should a business (of every size) have one?

 What is a marketing plan?

 A marketing plan is a report that outlines the most important goals your business aims to attain and how.
 It details the strategies a business will implement to create market leads and reach target audiences.
 Within this, important deadlines should also be included.

 Each company tailors its marketing plan, based on general background and market research.
 This is to ensure it can meet its unique goals in the best way.
 Still, good plans integrate common elements to ensure it is a worthwhile investment.

 Typically, a marketing plan should include: